plotly/plotly.github.io/_posts/2015-10-15-excel-insets.md

 ### Step 4 - Sizing and Styling!

-Adding titles to the x and y axis of your original plot and subplot are important, as is an overall title for your plot.
+Adding titles to the x and y axis of your original plot and inset plot are important, as is an overall title for your plot.
 After titling your plot, it should look something like this.

 ![Titles](http://i.imgur.com/TYdhLJD.png)